aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 ### Shared workers

+A shared worker is accessible by multiple scripts — even if they are being accessed by different windows, iframes or even workers.

 **Worker** API will really create a OS thread, which will cause some security problems within concurrency, while **Web Worker** will strictly control this problem, because you have no chances to access DOM or any non-threadsafe component.